itamey/alx-higher_level_programming/SQLnotes.md

 Defining Schema in SQLAlchemy ORM
+The following listing defines a Post model which can be used to store authors books info.

 ''' code
 from sqlalchemy import create_engine, MetaData, Table, Integer, String, \
     Column, DateTime, ForeignKey, Numeric, SmallInteger